What is Shoulder Bursitis

 - Return to Sport/ Work

-Eliminating the primary and secondary causes of shoulder impingement is the key to prevent shoulder bursitis and rotator cuff problems.
-Factors such as posture, muscle length and strength, shoulder stability and rotator cuff strength need to be addressed and can be optimized with specific exercises.
+Eliminating the primary and secondary causes of shoulder impingement is the key to preventing shoulder bursitis and rotator cuff problems.
+Factors such as posture, muscle length and strength, shoulder stability, and rotator cuff strength need to be addressed and can be optimized with specific exercises.

-For more specific advice please consult our shoulder expert at PAIN FREE PHYSIOTHERAPY CLINIC.
+For more specific advice please consult our Shoulder Expert at our Physiotherapy Clinic in Dwarka, Delhi.